olip22/my-site/content/posts/25-08-09_building-up-to-distance/index.md

 ## Fitness, Feeling, and Goals

 I’d expected more knee trouble, but managed better than I thought.
 The ride felt decently long, but the hills were tough — they drained my legs quickly and showed me how far I’ve got to go.
-I’m hoping my knees keep improving, and I’d love to get faster — hopefully get up to a  15 mph (24 kmh) average in the future.
+I’m hoping my knees keep improving, and I’d love to get faster — hopefully get up to a  15 mph (24 km/h) average in the future.

 ## Gear Thoughts

 I’m definitely underprepared on gear.
 Everything just went into a rucksack, and I don’t even have a bottle holder yet.
 Not ideal, but it worked for now.
-Before tackling longer rides, I’ll need to sort out some basics: bottle cage, pannier rack (or something), and maybe some snacks.
+Before tackling longer rides, I’ll need to sort out some basics - bottle cage, pannier rack (or something), and maybe some snacks.

 ## Conclusion and Next Steps